Rabindranath Tagore University, Hojai

 Rabindranath Tagore University is a public state university located in Hojai, Hojai district, Assam.
 The university is established by Rabindranath Tagore University Bill, 2017 which was passed by the Government of Assam on 7 September 2017.
 It was created by upgradation of Hojai College of Hojai, Hojai district.

+In August 2024 Dr. Manabendra Dutta Choudhury took charge as 2nd Vice Chancellor of the University.
 On 7 June 2019, Amalendu Chakraborty took charge as the first Vice-Chancellor of Rabindranath Tagore University.
-It was named after Rabindranath Tagore, a polymath, poet, musician, and artist from the Indian subcontinent.
+It was named after Rabindranath Tagore, a Nobel laureate polymath, poet, and artist from the Indian subcontinent.

-The university offers undergraduate and postgraduate courses in various fields such as engineering, management, commerce, law, arts, science, and education.
+Affiliated colleges

+The university has jurisdiction over colleges in Hojai district.